Jamaica station: Construction of current station

 The present Jamaica station was designed by Kenneth M. Murchison and built between 1912 and 1913 as a replacement for the two former stations in Jamaica.
 Both former stations were discontinued as station stops.
 The 1912–13 "Jamaica Improvement" was the final step in consolidating the branch lines of the LIRR.
 To the west of the station, Jay Interlocking was built, and to the east, Hall Interlocking was constructed.
-These interlockings allowed any line to reach any other line, allowing easy transfer between lines at Jamaica station, which is the hallmark of current day LIRR service.
+These interlockings allowed any line to reach any other line, allowing easy transfers between lines at Jamaica station.

 When the new Jamaica station opened, residents of Jamaica were dissatisfied with its location; downtown Jamaica was centered around Union Hall Street, 0.6 mi east of the new station at Sutphin Boulevard and Archer Avenue.
 The LIRR thus decided to add a new Union Hall Street station in 1913.
 (The Union Hall Street station closed on May 20, 1977.)

 After the merging of Beaver Street station with the new Jamaica Station, the LIRR built a replacement along the Atlantic/Far Rockaway Branch southeast of the former SSRRLI depot.
 It was named "South Street station" and was located on what is today South Road between 157th and 159th Streets.
 Originally the site of the "SJ Tower," which was used to keep trolleys and trains from colliding with one another until the grade crossing was eliminated in 1913, it was built on November 15, 1917.
 Due to the close proximity to Jamaica Station, the New York Public Service Commission granted them permission to close the station on March 28, 1922.
 It was finally closed in June of that year.

 On August 15, 1955, LIRR officials announced that it would install a complicated arrangement of signals and switches to the east of the station within two weeks for nearly $100,000 to allow eastbound express trains in the evening rush hour to bypass the station via the station's westbound tracks.
 The LIRR was in the process of planning improvements to the station's west to allow westbound express trains in the morning rush hour to run via the station's eastbound tracks.